ChrisVilches/Collection-Sync/README.md

 import DocId from "collection-sync/dist/types/DocId";
 ```

-Create a class that extends `CollectionItem`, and populates its data starting from a document from your database.
+Create a class that extends [CollectionItem](/docs/classes/CollectionItem.md), and populates its data starting from a document from your database.
 You must customize the way to extract the ID and date it was last updated.

 If we use Mongo's `_id`, when synchronizing from one database to another it might be impossible to set it, since some database engines auto generate the `_id` value, hence you must choose how to identify documents using a custom way.